Every day, economic developers, living in your community, work to create jobs and boost your economy.

-Everyday, economic developers living in your community work tirelessly to create jobs and boost the economy.
-But what does it really mean to “do” economic development?
-We invite you to learn more about economic development by joining us on Facebook and Twitter and in the information below:
+But what does it mean to “do” economic development?
+We invite you to learn more about economic development by following us on Facebook, LinkedIn, or Twitter.
+And be sure to read the information below:

 5 Reasons We Do Economic Development

 1. We focus on economic development to create high-wage primary jobs, expand the tax base, diversify the economy and better control our destiny.

 Having an active economic development program is about empowering people and communities.
 It is about the process of individuals gaining the ability to provide for themselves through high wage jobs and careers that allow them to contribute as productive citizens in their communities.

 2. Without an effective economic development program, our state and many of our communities may grow but not always in the way they desire.

 By targeting high-wage, value added jobs, for which we ferociously compete with other states, we increase the wealth and prosperity of the people of Florida.
 Diversification away from traditional industries balances our economy and makes us less vulnerable to fluctuations in the global economy.